koladedorcas/Amazon-Product-Review-Analysis/README.md

 ---

-## Analysis Questions & Analysis Pivot Table and Pivot Chart Visuals
+## Analysis Questions with the Pivot Table and Pivot Chart Visuals

 ---
 ### Cleaned Amazon Product Dataset